keapgeek/laravel-keap/README.md

 Before we start installing the package, we need to create a Keap developer account and get our API credentials.

-For more information look at the Keap documentation: [visit the Laravel Keap Docs](https://www.laravelkeap.com/get-started?utm_source=github&utm_medium=repository&utm_campaign=readme)
+For more information look at the Keap documentation: [visit the complete Installation Guide](https://github.com/keapgeek/laravel-keap/wiki/Installation-Guide)

 In shorts the steps are repeated here below: